 Mary Sue Coleman, ex officio

 CITIZENS ADVISORY COMMITTEE

 NONDISCRIMINATION POLICY STATEMENT

-The University of Michigan, as an equal opportunity/affirmative action employer, complies with all applicable federal and state laws regarding nondiscrimination and affirmative action, including Title IX of the Education Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973.
-The University of Michigan is committed to a policy of nondiscrimination and equal opportunity for all persons regardless of race, sex, color, religion, creed, national origin or ancestry, age, marital status, sexual orientation, gender identity, gender expression, disability, or Vietnam-era veteran status in employment, educational programs and activities, and admissions.
-Inquiries or complaints may be addressed to the Senior Director for Institutional Equity and Title IX/Section 504 Coordinator, Office of Institutional Equity, 2072 Administrative Services Building, Ann Arbor, Michigan 48109-1432, 734-763-0235, TTY 734-647-1388.
+The University of Michigan, as an equal opportunity/affirmative action employer, complies with all applicable federal and state laws regarding nondiscrimination and affirmative action.
+The University of Michigan is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status in employment, educational programs and activities, and admissions.
+Inquiries or complaints may be addressed to the Senior Director for Institutional Equity, and Title IX/Section 504/ADA Coordinator, Office of Institutional Equity, 2072 Administrative Services Building, Ann Arbor, Michigan 48109-1432, 734-763-0235, TTY 734-647-1388.
 For other University of Michigan information call 734-764-1817.
 University of Michigan-Dearborn inquiries or complaints may be addressed to the Dearborn Institutional Equity Officer, Office of Human Resources, 1020 Administration Building, 4901 Evergreen Road, Dearborn, MI 48128-2406, 313-593-5320 or 593-5190, TTY 313-593-5430, Fax 313-593-3568.

 If space is limited, you can make exceptions and have the following text only:

 A Nondiscriminatory, Affirmative Action Employer. © 2013 Regents of the University of Michigan